YuriyDubinin/memory-cache/README.md

   - `New() *Cache`: Creates and returns a new instance of the cache.

 - **Methods:**
-  - `Get(key Key) Value`: Retrieves the value associated with a given key.
-If the key does not exist, it prints a message and returns `nil`.
+  - `Get(key Key) (Value, error)`: Retrieves the value associated with a given key.
+If the key does not exist, it returns an error indicating that the key was not found.
   - `Set(key Key, value Value)`: Adds or updates a key-value pair in the cache.
-  - `Delete(key Key)`: Deletes a key-value pair from the cache.
+  - `Delete(key Key) error`: Deletes a key-value pair from the cache.
+If the key does not exist, it returns an error indicating that the key was not found.

 ## Installation